Kilkelly (Irish: Cill Cheallaigh) is a village in Kilmovee parish County Mayo, Ireland.

 Celtic Folk Entertainer Jim Brannigan has been playing to North American audiences for more than 20 years.
 Jim has been described as a master of his craft, a modern day bard and a troubadour with a voice of pure silver.
 He accompanies himself on Tenor Guitar, Tenor Banjo and Irish Bouzouki and draws from a huge repertoire of Irish and Scottish folk songs.
 His soft brogue and sweet singing voice make him a favourite wherever he goes and no opportunity to hear a live performance should ever be missed.
 He sings a masterfull version of Kilkelly that will bring tears to your eyes!

 Source picture: Wikipedia.
-This file (The Rolling Stones)is licensed under the Creative Commons Attribution-Share Alike 2.0 Generic license.
+This file is licensed under the Creative Commons Attribution-Share Alike 2.0 Generic license.
 Author: Commons is a freely licensed media file repository.